eclipse-sdv-blueprints/fleet-management/components/covesa-cv-forwarder/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-The COVESA CV Forwarder polls scalar and positiona data from a [kuksa.val Databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) and HTTP POSTs the data as a set of *measurements* to an InfluxDB server.
+The COVESA CV Forwarder polls the signals Vehicle.Speed, Vehicle.CurrentLocation.{Latitude, Longitude, Altitude} from a [kuksa.val Databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) and HTTP POSTs the data as a set of *measurements* to an InfluxDB server.

 The implementation uses the proto definition for [kuksa.val.v1](https://github.com/eclipse/kuksa.val/tree/master/proto/kuksa/val/v1) which has been copied to [/proto/kuksa/val/v1](/proto/kuksa/val/v1/).